rpk0/rpk_site/_posts/photography/2015-05-22-what_film_camera_to_buy.md

 I am going to split this guide into **3 main sections** based on answering the previous question.
 Each section will have **two subsections** based on **budget** with two options each, based on **format** (35mm and Medium Format).

 *Disclaimer:* Having the right lens is as vital as having a good and reliable body.
-In my choices I don't mention any lenses but they have been taken into account so be sure that any of the below suggestions have the right lenses.
+In my choices I don't mention any lenses but they have been taken into account, so be sure that any of the below suggestions offers the proper lenses for each case.

 ----